 Last updated on October 27th, 2019

-Ah, but despite this knowledge and my dutiful consumption of Thanksgiving cranberry relish each year, I retain a soft spot for the smoothly textured canned version of my youth—the one my grandma would let me stamp into turkey-shaped slices with a plastic cookie cutter.
+Ah, but despite this knowledge and my dutiful consumption of raw cranberry relish each year, I retain a soft spot for the smoothly textured canned cranberry sauce of my youth—the one my grandma would let me stamp into turkey-shaped slices with a plastic cookie cutter.

 More than the hilarious and captivating noises or the Sour Patch Kid-esque overtones of its texture, there was just a little extra poppiness to the cranberry’s taste after it made the transition from raw to cooked.

 I won’t be exerting any dictatorial tendencies and demanding the removal of any raw relishes from our Thanksgiving table this year or in any seasons to come.
 I’m not inciting a revolution.

 The following recipe is my ode to the Canadian bounty I recently brought back from the markets of Montreal, where I walked past bins overflowing with cranberries and towers of freshly canned sirop d’érable (that’s maple syrup for you non Francophones) at almost every turn.

 Why lemon extract?
 Its concentrated flavor is purer and sweeter than that of lemon juice or zest, and I think it brings out the same sweet purity in the cranberries more effectively than the fresh stuff in this case.

 Oh, and P.S., here’s your horticultural lesson for the day: Cranberries grow on vines and don’t really need to be underwater all the time—farmers flood the beds to make harvest easier, since the acidic little buggers float.

-- 24 oz.
-(2 bags’ worth) fresh cranberries
+- 24 ounces fresh cranberries

-- 1 1/2 cups) real maple syrup
+- 1 1/2 cups real maple syrup

 - 1/2 teaspoon lemon extract

 - Rinse and drain the cranberries, then pour into a heavy-bottomed stockpot or Dutch oven along with 1 cup water.

 - Continue to cook, stirring frequently, for another 45 minutes to an hour.
 The cranberries will transform from a loose mush to a thick crimson jam.

-If you'd like to store the spread unrefrigerated, sterilize and can the jars in a water bath.)
+If you'd like to store the spread unrefrigerated, sterilize and can the jars in a water bath.